The Meaning of Space Settlement

 Those with knowledge of world history may recall other efforts at settling new territory, from colonization of the Mediterranean by ancient Greeks, to European settlement of Australia by Europeans in modern times.
 And fans of science fiction may envision cities on the Moon, Mars, or elsewhere in space, habitations in orbit around the Earth, or even settlements on the planets of nearby stars.

-The mixture of fantasy and invention in the portrayal of humanity's destiny in space creates a sense of unreality.
-Of course, when predicting the future, anything is "unreal" in the sense it hasn't yet happened.
-In the case of colonies in space, though, sometimes the predictions have not only been laced with liberal doses of fantasy, but often the manner they are portrayed gives the impression the events are situated in the extremely distant future ("in a galaxy far, far away"), and not necessarily something within our reach right now.
+When predicting the future, anything is "unreal" in the sense it hasn't yet happened.
+In the case of colonies in space, the predictions have not only been laced with liberal doses of fantasy, but the manner they are portrayed gives the impression the events are situated in the distant future ("in a galaxy far, far away"), and not necessarily something within our reach right now.

 What would a real space settlement look like?
 It need not consist of a fleet of roaming interstellar colony ships, as depicted in the 1970's show Battlestar Galactica.
 A space settlement doesn't mean a distant planet where every square inch of land is covered with man-made structures, like the planet Trantor in Asimov's Foundation novels.